-Trawex also has a destination mapping feature that standardizes location mapping and assigns a separate ID for city, country, and region.
+Trawex also has a destination mapping feature that standardizes location mapping assigning a separate ID for city, country, and region.
 Their mapping solution takes into account different spellings for some locations.
-One of the advantages of the Trawex solution is that they provide full maintenance of the database update.
+One of the advantages of the Trawex product is that they provide full maintenance of the database update.

 dcs plus: Separate IDs for hotels and destinations

-dcs plus is a Romanian travel and tourism technology solutions provider, which offers hotel content mapping services. dcs content mapping service is integrated with their Travel Booking System IRIX and provides automatic data export for their users.
+dcs plus, a Romanian travel and tourism technology solutions provider, offers hotel content mapping services integrated with their Travel Booking System IRIX and automatically exporting data for their users.
 Non-IRIX clients can export a mapping archive in an XML file.
-The service assigns separate IDs to hotels and destinations.
-Content mapping by dcs covers following hotel categories:
+Content mapping assigns separate IDs to hotels and covers the following hotel categories:

 - IATA codes